BiVulD/resources/README.md

 # BiVulD
-BiVulD: Vulnerability detection based on binary code.
+BiVulD: Automatic Binary Level Vulnerability Detection.
 Resources for research use only